8 Genius Ways to Keep Bees Away From Your Hummingbird Feeders

 Honey bees are quite partial to sugar, specifically sucrose.

-In fact, when nectar sources are plenty, they will stay away from flowers whose nectar is a little weak in sugar concentration, like pear blossoms.
+In fact, when natural nectar sources are plenty, they will stay away from flowers whose nectar is a little weak in sugar concentration, like pear blossoms.

 Just an extra portion of water should do the trick.
 Your nectar sugar water ratio will then be 1:5 instead of the regular 1:4.